FosterSamuel/erudio/content/teaching.md

 # The Middle
 Self-learners struggle in the middle.
 Beginner and expert material fill the internet, leaving a chasm for intermediate content.

 Teaching online is easier when you assume the learner knows nothing or almost everything.
-When the assumption is avoided, material is wittled to one smooth path.
+When the assumption is avoided, material is whittled to one smooth path.
 This cuts away alternative paths and how they fit the middle.

 The teacher can guide you across the middle.
 Along the way the true width of the subject becomes visible.
 The learner decides which paths to take, saving time and focus.